Yuekai Sun

 3. malicious users can circumvent ChatGPT’s safety training with adversarial inputs (“jailbreak” attacks) [Wei et al].

-My research leverages statistical science to improve the safety of AI in the real world.
+My research leverages statistical science to improve the reliability and safety of AI in the real world.
 Towards this goal, we work on:

-Experts predict that AI will exceed human capabilities in the near future [Bengio et al].
-While superintelligent AI can transform the world, they are equally dangerous in the hands of malicious actors.
-We develop new theories and methods to help us anticipate and manage AI risks.
+Despite transformative advances in AI (experts predict that AI will exceed human capabilities in the near future [Bengio et al]), AI remain prone to unexpected behavior, making them unreliable and potentially dangerous in the hands of malicious actors.
+We develop new theories and methods for AI alignment and evaluation to help us anticipate and manage AI risks.
 Some representative papers are:

 Algorithmic fairness